ut-klab-ygroup/mri-dsi-studio-scripts/doc/ubuntu_setup.md

 ![alt text](image.png)

-If you encounter the error error while loading shared libraries: libQt6Charts.so.6: cannot open shared object file: No such file or directory, ensure all dependencies from Step 2 are installed.
+If you encounter the error while loading shared libraries: libQt6Charts.so.6: cannot open shared object file: No such file or directory, ensure all dependencies from Step 2 are installed.

 ### Step 5: Make DSI Studio Globally Accessible: